katielock92/CA-T1A3/README.md

 5. *Certified players* - this feature is prioritised last as it serves as a "nice to have" and would be beneficial if we have time, though is limited in scope while there is no server for our application.

 Now that the feature priorities have been established, a project management board can be set up.
 I have opted to use Trello due to my existing experience with it, along with the fact that the basic version is free.
 In addition to being included in the "Links" section, here is the URL of the Trello board for my project: https://trello.com/b/93Hv7cLh/t1a3-terminal-application-project-management

+This board is public and the full history of my updates can be seen.

+While I did try to use the original prioritisation of features, I often did jump between there was a common feature to utilise, or as I thought of new approach.
+Overall the Quiz feature took the longest to complete due to the larger complexity within it.

 ___